 One key step in making moqueca is to first marinate the seafood in lemon juice, garlic, salt, and pepper.
 Cooking this stew is all about layering flavor upon flavor and this is that first step.
 Adding the coconut, palm oil, and peppers later are another level.
 In my version, I include Haitian epis seasoning which is similar to a sofrito or salsa.
-The Portuguese have their version as well, but I’m partial to epis after making it for my Haitian Soupe Joumou recipe.
+The Portuguese have their version as well, but I’m partial to epis after making it for my Haitian Soupe Joumou recipe as well as Puerto Rican Sancocho.
 Epis adds some extra body and sneaky flavor into the dish.
 Lastly, I’m partial to paprika, so added a dash for additional flavor complexity.

 making Brazilian fish stew

 If you make this moqueca baiana recipe, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 - 1/2 tbsp smoked sweet paprika